 As with finding happiness in life, we know the only way to do so on a boat will be to fix the things we can change and learn to accept those that we cannot.

 If such grand philosophy was as easily done as said, of course, the trillion dollar market for therapy, self-help, and mood-altering drugs would dry up in an instant.

 We started with the proactive steps.
 These involved plenty of work, but in some ways they were the easiest.

-To reduce dampness: We bought and installed fans, rebuilt our bed with a ‘system to eliminate condensation below the mattress, traded out the thick feather pillows and duvet left over from land life for thin synthetic camping versions, sprayed every surface with tea tree oil to prevent mildew, and adjusted our protocols for which hatches, portholes, and cabinets would be opened and when.
+To reduce dampness: We bought and installed fans, rebuilt our bed with a system to eliminate condensation below the mattress, traded out the thick feather pillows and duvet left over from land life for boat friendly versions, sprayed every surface with tea tree oil to prevent mildew, and adjusted our protocols for which hatches, portholes, and cabinets would be opened and when.

 Now the harder part: It’s up to us to adjust our expectations to match the reality of life on a boat, and to be grateful for the balance.